KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

               uint256 txid;
 ```

-Check if the uxto is from this funding plan:
+Check that the uxto matches this plan:

 ```cpp
               if( it->first.txhash == fundingtxid ||   // if this is our contract instance coins